dustinpfister/blog_posts/_posts/js-string-index-of.md

 ## 5 - using exec of the regular expression prototype

 Another option for getting index value of a pattern, as well as ending indexes and everything else that I might want could involve the use of the exec method of the regular expression prototype.
+This is a way more advanced option compared to just using the index of method, but a solution that involve the use of this method just might be what is called for for certain projects that warrant the use of it.
+Some times I might want to have an array of objects that will give be the start and end index values for all instances certain pattern in a source string.

 ```js
 var getIndexValues = function (str, regex) {